Smart Breaker Panel Flexibility and Load Shifting Planner

 Core Formulas Used in the Planner

 The calculator uses simple engineering and financial relationships to estimate capacity relief, savings, and payback.
-The following formulas are representative of the logic.
+The formulas are intentionally easy to inspect so you can understand what drives the results rather than merely receiving a number.

 1. Service Capacity and Peak Demand Relief